mbeldi/thc18_tutos/random_substitution/write-up.md

 #### Preparation

-Ce challenge est préparé en utilisant le siteweb "http://practicalcryptography.com/ciphers/simple-substitution-cipher/" en mettant comme plaintext "Welcome to the Toulouse Hacking Convention which is an event of talks and presentations based around IT security and followed by a Capture the Flag competition.
+Ce challenge est préparé en utilisant le siteweb "http://practicalcryptography.com/ciphers/simple-substitution-cipher/" en mettant:

+Plaintext: "Welcome to the Toulouse Hacking Convention which is an event of talks and presentations based around IT security and followed by a Capture the Flag competition.
 The Toulouse Hacking Convention aims to bring together professionals, researchers and hackers from across the domain.
 The classical modern cryptography is interesting and useful.
-The key is i love crypto." et comme key "hwyvcximbgzoleqpsdarktfujn".
+The key is i love crypto."

+Key: "hwyvcximbgzoleqpsdarktfujn".